We flew with Doug and recorded each leg of an intense five-day cross country training trip

 Sit with Doug and his pilot in training and he critiques the day's flights and offers advice.

-Post Flight Analyses
+Post Flight Analysis

 We upload recorded track logs into CloudAhoy for post flight analysis and a 3D perspective.